uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.2.2-Implementing_Libraries.md

 **Note:** That relative paths are interpreted as relative to the current source directory.

-**Note:** That *include_directories(x/y)* applies the include directories to all targets, if you want to specify which targets use with includes, use *target_include_directories(t x/y)* [2]
+**Note:** That *include_directories(x/y)* applies the include directories to all targets, if you want to specify which targets use with includes, use *target_include_directories(t x/y)*, see [here](https://cmake.org/cmake/help/v3.20/manual/cmake-buildsystem.7.html#include-directories-and-usage-requirements)

 **CMakeLists documentation states that:** The include directories are added to the directory property INCLUDE_DIRECTORIES for the current CMakeLists file.
 They are also added to the target property INCLUDE_DIRECTORIES for each target in the current CMakeLists file.
 The target property values are the ones used by the generators.

 You can also use a seperate CMakeLists files to compile your libraries using a hierarchical cmake build system if desired.
-Refer to cmake build system documentation for more [3].
+Refer to cmake build system [documentation](https://cmake.org/cmake/help/v3.22/manual/cmake-buildsystem.7.html) for more.

 ## **2.4 Using Library Code in Target Application**